MicrosoftDocs/learn/learn-pr/advocates/improve-reliability-introduction/includes/4-hierarchy.md

 :::image type="content" source="../media/dickerson-hierarchy.png" alt-text="a diagram of a pyramid showing the seven levels of the hierarchy of reliability.":::

-The model is patterned after Abraham Maslow's hierarchy of needs addressing human motivation.
+The model is patterned after Abraham Maslow's *hierarchy of needs*, which addresses human motivation.
 As with Maslow's hierarchy, to progress up the hierarchy you need to make sure that each of the lower levels has been addressed first.
 The levels on which we focus in this learning path, from bottom to top, are:

 ## Monitoring